-Because they all share a similar naming convention, it can be difficult to figure out when the entries are taking place or what the games are.
-We’ve organized this list of the titles in the Monster Hunter series from oldest to newest entries.
-Capcom is still making Monster Hunter games, so we will update this list whenever a new title is released.
+Because all the Monster Hunter games have similar names, it can be tricky to figure out when the entries are taking place or what the games are.
+Luckily, we’ve organized this list of the titles in the Monster Hunter series, from oldest to newest entries.

 Monster Hunter (2004)

-The first Monster Hunter game was released in Japan and then in the U.S. The player is a hunter trainee from Kokoto Village who needs to complete challenges to rise in the Hunter guild.
-By overcoming these challenges, the player learns how to fight monsters and eventually protect his village from Wyverns, which are basically dragons.
+The first Monster Hunter game was released in Japan and then the U.S. The player is a hunter trainee from Kokoto Village who needs to complete challenges to rise in the Hunter guild.
+By overcoming these challenges, the player learns how to fight monsters and eventually protect his village from Wyverns (basically dragons).

 Monster Hunter Freedom (2005)